B2B Integration - Complete Guide - Corsica Technologies

 To provide a general sense of how pervasive digital connectivity has become and how much it is still growing, you need only to look at the magnitude and momentum of the enabling software and solution markets.
 The global EDI (electronic data interchange) software market alone was $1.5B in 2021 and is projected to reach $3.5B by 2028, whereas iPaaS (the modern equivalent of EDI) is one of the fastest growing segments in B2B integration.
 The iPaaS market is expected to grow from $3.7B in 2021 to $13.9B by 2026, at a CAGR of 30.3%.

-Solutions are getting more complex as companies maintain legacy B2B integration tools while also modernizing through cloud-based API integration.
+B2B integration solutions are getting more complex as companies maintain legacy data integration tools while also modernizing through cloud-based API integration.

 Source(s): Harvard Business Review, Markets and Markets, The Software Alliance.